SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

             }
         }

-This extensions declares the new protocol conformance in exactly the same way as if ``Dice`` had provided it in its original implementation.
+This extension declares the new protocol conformance in exactly the same way as if ``Dice`` had provided it in its original implementation.
 The protocol name is provided after the type name, separated by a colon, and an implementation of all of the requirements of the protocol